-The only all-female teams, Team Nightshade and Team Dutch Robot Girls, didn’t survive long enough to receive an introductory video- as a result, the show didn’t even mention their names.
+The two all-female teams, Team Nightshade and Team Dutch Robot Girls, didn’t survive long enough to receive an introductory video — as a result, the show didn’t even mention their names.
 (Both teams are listed on the fan-made Robot Wars Wikia, while Team Nightshade also featured in their university newspaper.

-To me, the team portrayals currently shown probably don’t encourage women who are interested in robotics, especially adult women.
+To me, the current team portrayals don’t encourage women who are interested in robotics, especially adult women.
 They instead send a message that robotics still leaves little room for women except as moral or organisational support to the men.

-However, this story may be different for the younger competitors; so far, the greatest degree of female input has come from first-time entrants, rather than established teams.
+However, this story may be different for the younger competitors; the majority of female input has come from first-time entrants, rather than established teams.
 Expulsion, built by sixth-form college students, was captained and driven by 17-year-old Georgina.
-Team Cherub was run by 12-year-old twins, captain Sarah and weapon operator Rosie, after the defeat of previous family robot Gabriel.
-However, the female representation crown went to Glitterbomb, designed and researched by 9-year-old April, then built by her engineer father.
+Team Cherub was run by 12-year-old twins, captain Sarah and weapon operator Rosie, after the defeat of family robot Gabriel.
+However, the crown went to Glitterbomb, which was designed and researched by 9-year-old April, then built by her engineer father.

-So Robot Wars looks like it is successfully interesting a younger generation, and may be doing so more equally.
+Robot Wars looks like it is successfully interesting a younger generation, and it may be doing so more equally.
 However, it already did so previously, as some of the late-teenage and early-twenties roboteers said they’d developed their interest in engineering or specifically robotics from the original show.
 18-year-old Michael from Eruption watched the original show as a four-year-old, while 20-year-old Ellis from Pulsar taught himself engineering as a result of his interest.
 Also, the live events have a predominately family audience.
-This suggests the social goals set out in the rebooted show haven’t had much influence- they haven’t surpassed the original show which didn’t have any such goals.
+This suggests the social goals set out in the rebooted show haven’t had much influence — they haven’t surpassed the original show that didn’t have any such goals.